 Can a foster parent claim compensation under this Settlement as a Caregiving Parent or Caregiving Grandparent?

-No, foster parents are not entitled to compensation under this Settlement.
+No, foster parents are not entitled to compensation under this Settlement as a Caregiving Parent or Caregiving Grandparent.

-Are siblings eligible under the Removed Child Family Class?
+Are siblings eligible for direct compensation under the Removed Child Family Class?

-Siblings are not entitled to direct compensation under this Settlement as part of a Family Class.
-They may benefit indirectly from the Cy-près Fund.
+Siblings are not entitled to direct compensation under this Settlement as part of the Removed Child Family Class.
+However, siblings may benefit indirectly from the Cy-près Fund, a separate fund that will provide culturally sensitive, trauma-informed support to Class Members.

 Do Crown Wards qualify for compensation?